Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-This shows that the MNS ensemble is a special process among the class of modified GUEs.
-This property is maybe related to the fact that this point process originates from a {\it Grand Canonical} model and it would be interesting to know whether equation (\ref{B_GF_3}) has any other solution in $\F$.
-The main consequence of proposition~\ref{thm:MNS_property} is that we need a separate argument to prove that the limit $\Xi_{\psi,\tau}$ of the critical MNS ensemble is not Gaussian.
-To this end, we show in section~\ref{sect:C3C4} that the function $ y(x)=2e^{-\epsilon \pi x^2}\cos(2\pi x) \in \S(\R)$ satisfies
+This special property of the MNS Ensemble is maybe related to the fact that this point process originates from a {\it Grand Canonical} model and it would be interesting to know whether it has any physical interpretation.
+From a probabilistic perspective, the main consequence of proposition~\ref{thm:MNS_property} is that we need a separate argument to show that the process $\Xi_{\psi,\tau} $ is not Gaussian.
+To this end, we show in section~\ref{sect:C3C4} that the Schwartz function $ y(x)=2e^{-\epsilon \pi x^2}\cos(2\pi x)$ satisfies, when $\epsilon$ is sufficiently small,

-when $\epsilon$ is sufficiently small.
-We need to look at the $4^{\text{th}}$ cumulint since $ \Cu^3\big[\Xi_{\psi,\tau} f \big] = 0$ for any test function because of some symmetries; see proposition~\ref{thm:C3}.
-There is nothing special about the function $ y(x)$ except that it is simple enough to provide a good example.
-Equation (\ref{G4'}) should hold for most test function but this is certainly very technical to prove.
+We have to look at the $4^{\text{th}}$ cumulant since $ \Cu^3\big[\Xi_{\psi,\tau} f \big] = 0$ for any test function because of some symmetries; see proposition~\ref{thm:C3}.
+Let us also mention that there is nothing special about the function $ y(x)$ except that it is simple enough to provide a good example. \\